ARMmbed/mbed-os/features/device_key/README.md

 #### Root of Trust Injection API

-`device_inject_root_of_trust`: You must call this API once in the lifecycle of the device, before any call to key derivation, if the device does not support True Random generator (`DEVICE_TRNG` is not defined).
+`device_inject_root_of_trust`: You must call this API once in the lifecycle of the device, before any call to key derivation, if the device does not support True Random Number Generator (`DEVICE_TRNG` is not defined).

 #### Using DeviceKey